Grindcom/project-neighborhood-map/README.md

 ## How to use
 This app starts with a google map located at Williams Lake, BC - including a marker at the center of the town.
 There is a hidden, slideout menu that can be accessed by a standard 'hamburger' button.
 ### Search
 Once the menu is toggled open, the user will see a list of cool spots as well as multiple ways to explore the 'Puddle' for fun things to do.
-There are a few search options:
+There are a few search options.
-And these will show properly now I hope.
+#### How search works
 1. Show all the cool spot markers at once; they will drop in from the top of the map.
 2. Sketch out an area of interest to see if there are any cool spots inside it;
   1. If there are any markers outside the sketch they will either be hidden or not shown.